 We joined the Alliance for Water Stewardship (AWS) in 2017, a leading organization dedicated to better managing water within the local watersheds.
 We successfully piloted the adoption of the AWS Standard in our factory in Brazil and developed a toolbox for wider implementation.
-In March 2018, our factory became the first factory to be certified by AWS in the country.
-Based on the results and learnings from this pilot, we started to roll out the AWS Standard globally and by the end of 2019 we had 6 factories certified to the AWS standard.
-As a priority, we plan to certify by 2020 the eleven factories which ranked highest in our previous risk assessment and to extend to the rest of our factories by 2025, aligning with our ISO 14001 scope: all factories above 3 million cigarette equivalent annual production volume.
+In March 2018, our Brazilian factory became the first factory to be certified by AWS in the country.
+Based on the results and learnings from this pilot, we started to roll out the AWS Standard globally and by the end of 2020 we had 11 factories certified to the AWS standard.
+As a priority, we plan to certify all of our factories by 2025, aligning with our ISO 14001 scope: all factories above 3 million cigarette equivalent annual production volume.
+We select and prioritize the factories to be certified based, amongst other criteria, on the outcome of our recent water risk assessment.